ceos-seo/data_cube_ui/docs/indexing_and_ingestion.md

 ... import datacube
 >>>
->>> #this will create a new Datacube instance - leaving out any configuration files ... #without entering a config parameter, the Data Cube will use the .datacube.conf in the default location.
+>>> #this will create a new Datacube instance - leaving out any configuration files ... #without entering a config parameter, the Data Cube will use the datacube.conf in the default location.
 ... #this in in your home directory '~/.datacube.conf' ... dc = datacube.Datacube()
 >>>